Dynasty-Li/Dynasty-Li.github.io/index.md

   </tr>
 </table>

-Hello, my name is Xiang Li, a Year 2 student from the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
+Hello, my name is Xiang Li, a Year 3 student from the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a bachelor degree in Computer Science from the [University of Liverpool](https://www.liverpool.ac.uk/) in UK).
 I am also an IEEE Student Member.

-In addition to my research projects and the research projects I participated in, I am now sorting out several materials for Algorithms and Data Structures (in Java) and you will see these open-source study materials in my github later (perhaps in early 2022).

 For more details about me, just wait for the further update or <a href="mailto:dynasty.li@outlook.com?subject=Write Your Question or Requirement+Your Name">email</a> me to ask for my latest academic curriculum vitae.

 <h2 id="Research-Interests">Research Interests</h2>

 My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality, Game Experience, and Novel Interaction Techniques.
 Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

+I've always believed that there is a super gap between what people live with now and advanced technology.
+It is difficult to integrate, for example, people's established lifestyles with new technologies.
+My research will focus on exploring the connection between virtual reality/augmented reality with real life applications, and the role of human-computer interaction in creating a real world that is more "natural" and receptive to intelligent devices.

 I am highly interested in publishing the academic research projects to the top conferences of Human-Computer Interaction field, such as CHI, CHI Play, SIGGRAPH (& Asia), UIST, IEEE VR, IEEE ISMAR and so on.
+Any cooperation?
+Email me too!

 <h2 id="Academic-Experience">Academic Experience</h2>